declarativesystems/r_profile/REFERENCE.md

 ### r_profile::puppet::nr_agent

-R_profile::Puppet::Nr_agent

-Install non-root puppet agent(s).
 Typically useful if you want to manage cloud resources with puppet and reqiure multiple puppet agents to do so.

 Rquires that your puppet master hostname is resolvable already, either via DNS or `/etc/hosts`